zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 [![pastamaker.jpg]({{site.url}}/assets/pastamaker.jpg)]({{site.url}}/assets/pastamaker.jpg)

 ## First Steps
 The first step is always admitting that you have a problem, but I don't have a problem.
 I'm fine.
-Cool as can be, and my therapists agree.
+Not upset at all.
+Don't read more into it.

+As mentioned above, we have great tools in the Vulkan ecosystem like [Fossilize](https://github.com/ValveSoftware/Fossilize/) to capture pipelines and replay them outside of applications.
+This was going to be a great help.

+I thought.

+I fired up a 32bit build of Fossilize, set it to run on Tomb Raider, and immediately it exploded.